pixpilot/scaffoldfy/docs/FEATURES.md

 }
 ```

-### Dynamic Template Enabling
+### Dynamic Configuration Enabling

-Combine conditional variables with template-level `enabled` to create templates that automatically activate based on project context:
+Combine conditional variables with configuration-level `enabled` to create configurations that automatically activate based on project context:

-**Template: pixpilot-info** (derives the flag)
+**Config: pixpilot-info** (derives the flag)

 ```json
 {